asmekal/ubdvss/README.md

 Code for paper [Universal Barcode Detector via Semantic Segmentation](https://arxiv.org/abs/1906.06281)

+You can find some more details in readme_ru.md

 ### Disclaimer

 - We will not provide training dataset as it has commercial value.
 But our future work includes creation of good synthetic dataset which we hope to release in the near future